itislu/42free/README.md

   <br>
   All confirmed campuses will be added to the [🌍 table](https://github.com/itislu/42free?tab=readme-ov-file#-confirmed-to-work-for-the-following-campuses) above.

-- If you have ideas how 42free could be improved, checkout the [💡 Ideas](https://github.com/itislu/42free/discussions/categories/ideas) section in the Discussions page and feel free to post there!
+- If you have ideas how 42free could be improved, checkout the [💡 Feedback & Ideas](https://github.com/itislu/42free/discussions/categories/feedback-ideas) section in the Discussions page and feel free to post there!
   <br>
   I will see it and respond.